bitsondatadev/trino-getting-started/hive/README.md

 ![Runtime](./assets/runtime.png)

-Back in the terminal create the minio.tiny SCHEMA.
+Back in the terminal create the hive.tiny SCHEMA.
 This will be the first call to the metastore to save the location of the S3 schema location in MinIO.

 ```
 CREATE SCHEMA hive.tiny
-WITH (location = 's3a://databucks/');
+WITH (location = 's3a://databucks/tiny/');
 ```

 Now that we have a SCHEMA that references the bucket where we store our tables